EGC2: Enhanced Graph Classification with Easy Graph Compression

-\textbf{The feature read-out mechanism can improve the classification performance.} By comparing the GNN-based and graph pooling methods with the corresponding EGC methods, we can draw a more intuitive conclusion that the feature read-out mechanism can improve the classification performance of the basic graph classification models in most cases.
-Specifically, for the GNN-based methods, the feature read-out mechanism in EGC improves the classification accuracy (average across datasets and methods) about 1.22\%.
-While the feature read-out mechanism can bring greater improvement (4.06\%) for the hierarchical graph pooling methods.
-This further indicates that as the hierarchical graph pooling methods extract richer graph hierarchical information, the feature read-out mechanism can aggregate this information into a more accurate global-level graph representation.
+{\textbf{The feature read-out mechanism can improve classification performance.} By comparing the GNN-based and graph pooling methods with the corresponding EGC methods, we can conclude that the feature read-out mechanism can improve the classification performance of basic graph classification models in most cases.
+Specifically, for GNN-based methods and, for instance, GCN and GAT, the feature read-out mechanism in EGC, that is, EGC$\rm_{GCN}$ and EGC$\rm_{GAT}$, improves the classification accuracy (average across ten datasets) by approximately 2.86\%.
+Meanwhile, the feature read-out mechanism can bring greater improvement (average 5.34\%) for hierarchical graph pooling methods as well, that is, Diffpool, SAGPool, and HGP-SL, across all ten datasets.} This further indicates that as hierarchical graph pooling methods extract richer graph hierarchical information, the feature read-out mechanism can aggregate this information into a more accurate global-level graph representation.

-\textbf{The improvement brought by the feature read-out mechanism is related to the basic models and datasets.} As the traditional methods, the graph kernel methods still show considerable competitive performance although it requires immense human domain knowledge.
-But we do not consider the graph kernel methods as the basic model of EGC since they usually realize graph classification without a pooling operation.
-For GNN-based and hierarchical graph pooling methods, the former obtains more minor performance improvement from the feature read-out mechanism.
-This is because the node-level representations they learned are still "flat", containing more low-valuable features.
-In contrast, the hierarchical graph pooling methods learn the hierarchical structures of the graphs, which provide more valuable features for the feature read-out mechanism.
-Additionally, we observe that for NCI1 and NCI109, the original GNN-based methods and HGP-SL perform better.
-We speculate that may be due to the smaller scale and more straightforward structure of these datasets resulting in the feature read-out mechanism overfitting.
-On the contrary, the performance of the feature read-out mechanism is more stable on more complex datasets such as PROTEINS, DD, REDDIT-BINARY.
+\textbf{The improvement brought by the feature read-out mechanism is related to the basic models and datasets.} {As in the traditional methods, graph kernel methods still exhibit considerable competitive performance, although they require immense human domain knowledge.
+However, we do not consider graph kernel methods as the basic model of EGC because they usually realize graph classification without a pooling operation.
+For GNN-based and hierarchical graph-pooling methods, the former obtains a minor performance improvement from the feature-read-out mechanism.
+This is because the node-level representations they learned are still flat and contains more low-value features.
+In contrast, hierarchical graph pooling methods learn the hierarchical structures of graphs, which provides more valuable features for the feature-read-out mechanism.
+Additionally, We observed that for NCI1 and NCI109, the original GNN-based methods and HGP-SL performed better.
+We speculate that this may be because of the smaller scale and more straightforward structure of these datasets, resulting in the overfitting of the feature-read-out mechanism.
+On the contrary, the performance of the feature read-out mechanism is more stable on more complex datasets, such as PROTEINS, DD, and REDDIT-BINARY.}